Message from the Executive Director

 “The true meaning of life is to plant trees, under whose shade you do not expect to sit.”

 All of us at Youth Crossroads continue to be inspired by the resiliency and determination of local young people.
 Despite varying degrees of hardships, challenges and obstacles in their lives, so many kids are working hard to push forward, grow and thrive.

-Our mission to guide, support and inspire these youth is as important now as it was 41 years ago when the agency first started to “plant trees” in Berwyn, Cicero and surrounding communities.
+Our mission to guide, support and inspire these youth is as important now as it was almost 45 years ago when the agency first started to “plant trees” in Berwyn, Cicero and surrounding communities.
 Our work helps students feel more connected to and confident in their school life, their family life and in their community.
-While we will never know the extent to which we have been successful in our mission over the long term, we trust that thousands of young lives have benefitted from Youth Crossroads’ care and attention.
+While we will never know the extent to which we have been successful in our mission over the long term, we trust that thousands of young lives have benefited from Youth Crossroads’ care and attention.

 We all have great opportunities to help our youth realize their greater potential.
 Let’s continue to nurture the best in all youth we meet and trust that our attention and support will create mighty forests for the world’s future benefit.

 Thanks for all you do to support our work and our local kids.

 Thanks for taking time to visit our updated website!